Nachtalb/XenianBot/README.md

 - Reverse Gif / Video Search: Turn off `/download_mode` and send a video or a gif to search for it online.
 - Reverse Sticker Search: Turn off `/download_mode` and send a sticker to search for it online.
 - Reverse Image Search: Turn off `/download_mode` and send an image to search for it online.
+- Calculator: Solve equations you send me, to get a full list of supported math functions use `/maths`

 ## Contributions
 ### Bug report / Feature request